 - Commercial auto insurance offers protection if a business vehicle is ever involved in an accident.

-- Worker’s comp insurance helps to protect the business if an employee is injured while on the job, and it can cover expenses like lost wages and medical bills.
+- Workers’ compensation insurance protects the business if an employee is injured while on the job, and it can cover expenses like lost wages and medical bills.

 Many factors affect insurance policy cost, including the value of the business’ equipment and the value of its vehicles.
 To get the most accurate idea of insurance costs, it’s best to request quotes from multiple insurance companies.
 Then, compare the quotes, but don’t just look at the premiums.
 Instead, consider all of the factors, like differences in coverage limits, exclusions, and deductibles.